hiro5id/console-log-json/README.md

 ## Features

 - The order of parameters or number of parameters don't matter, it figures out how to log it.
-- Handles circular references
+- Handles circular references when encountering JSON objects that contain such references.
+- Automatically include informative details in every log entry such as:
-- Automatically add a date stamp in UTC to every log.
+  - `@timestamp` - date stamp in UTC of when the log was generated.
+  - `@logCallStack` - show the precise location of console.log execution, eliminating the need to manually search for the source of the log in the code.
+  - `@filename` - show what file the console.log is generated in
+  - `@packageName` - show what package the console.log happened in, for example in a situation when a project is made up of multiple packages.
 - Automatically parse stack traces and format them into a single line for for easy parsing in log management software such as LogDNA.
-- Log extra context if passed in.
+- Hanldes logging extra content if passed in.
-- Won't crash out and cause the application to stop, if there is a problem with logger, instead try to fall back to original console.log, output what is possible and continue.
+- This system gracefully handles logger issues, seamlessly falling back to the original console.log function to prevent application crashes.
+It prioritizes outputting as much relevant information as possible while ensuring uninterrupted execution.
-- Logging is done in a non awaiting promise so that we yield to other processing while logging
+- Logging is done in a non awaiting promise so that we yield to other processing while logging.
-- Logs via error level when message contains the word "error" to properly flag errors even if a mistake is made using the wrong console.info instead of console.error.
 - Optional support for colored JSON output.
 Example:
 ![colorized example](docs/images/colors_example.png)